Jaycode88/ecofriendlynetwork/README.md

 - **Add & Edit Blog Posts**
 	- This form allows super users to add and edit blog posts.
 	- The content section for the blog post enables blogs to be written in HTML format To aquire the correct spacing/paragraphing required.
-Any content not written with HTML structuring will be displayed as on continuous piece with no paragraph seperation or sub headings etc.
+Any content not written with HTML structuring will be displayed as a continuous piece with no paragraph seperation or sub headings etc.
 	- The Edit Blog form is the same as Add Blog except it is prefilled with the selected blogs content.
 	- The Add Blog page can be accessed via the "Blog" dropdown nav menu
 	- The Edit Blog page can be accessed via the links on the blog list & detail pages